nextcloud/docker/README.md

 ## Persistent data
 The Nextcloud installation and all data beyond what lives in the database (file uploads, etc) is stored in the [unnamed docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume) volume `/var/www/html`.
 The docker daemon will store that data within the docker directory `/var/lib/docker/volumes/...`.
 That means your data is saved even if the container crashes, is stopped or deleted.

-To make your data persistent to upgrading and get access for backups is using named docker volume or mount a host folder.
-To achieve this you need one volume for your database container and Nextcloud.
+A named Docker volume or a mounted host directory should be used for upgrades and backups.
+To achieve this you need one volume for your database container and one for Nextcloud.

 Nextcloud:
 - `/var/www/html/` folder where all nextcloud data lives